IVORY-UI/ivory-presentable/README.md

 ## Compatibility & Browser Support
 Ivory Presentable perfectly works with Angular v17 and above.
 And works well with the latest versions of all major browsers.

+## Report & Support
+Ivory Presentable is currently in active development and fine-tuning.
+If you encounter any issues, please report them here - https://github.com/IVORY-UI/ivory-presentable/issues.
+If you would like to contribute, kindly submit a pull request here - https://github.com/IVORY-UI/ivory-presentable/pulls.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for more info.